jmadden4/flasky-and-friends/README.md

-Flasky-and-Friends
+# Flasky-and-Friends
 ======

-This repository contains the source code examples for Miguel Grinberg's O'Reilly book [Flask Web Development](http://www.flaskbook.com).
+Miguel Grinberg's [Flasky](https://github.com/miguelgrinberg/flasky) helped inspire this FrankenStack repository that has allowed me to test & learn an evergrowing set of features.

-The commits and tags in this repository were carefully created to match the sequence in which concepts are presented in the book.
-Please read the section titled "How to Work with the Example Code" in the book's preface for instructions.
+Flasky relies upon a SQLAlchemy database that has been modified to allow users to add dogs :dog::dog::dog: to their account profile.

-Flasky's friends include
+Flasky and friends also includes
-* Kafka via python-kafka
+* Kafka via python-kafka (see [/kafka-utils](/kafka-utils) for some
 * Natural Language Processing via Delbot (https://github.com/shaildeliwala/delbot)
 * Spark via pyspark (...coming soon!)